AmbryN/mdesign-react/Readme.md

 # MDesign - React Frontend

-Single page application, build with React, for interacting with a REST API, built with Java Spring.
+Single page application, build with React, for interacting with a REST API, built with Java Spring (see [API](https://github.com/AmbryN/mdesign-api)).

 ## Use case